Skip to main content

 • Abductors (outer thigh)

-As you get more comfortable in the gym, consider trying more complex movements, like squats and deadlifts.
+As you get more comfortable with your gym exercises and workout schedule, consider trying more complex movements, like squats and deadlifts.
 These compound movements will strengthen your entire posterior chain and help improve your mobility and balance.
 Just make sure you dial in good form with lower weights first.

 Pro Tip: Consider keeping your cardio fresh by changing up the intensity of your workouts.
 Most cardio machines allow you to set timed programs that will change the intensity throughout the workout for you.

-Wednesday – HIIT Training and Core Strength Training
+Wednesday – HIIT Training and Core Strength Exercises

 Now it’s time to notch up your cardio workout with 10 to 20 minutes of HIIT training.
 High-Intensity Interval Training, or HIIT, is a form of workout that focuses on bursts of high-intensity exercise followed by short rests.